SINEMET® 12.5 mg/50 mg Tablets

 Tell your doctor if you or your family/carer notices you are developing urges or cravings to behave in ways that are unusual for you or you cannot resist the impulse, drive or temptation to carry out certain activities that could harm yourself or others.
 These behaviours are called impulse control disorders and can include addictive gambling, excessive eating or spending, an abnormally high sex drive or an increase in sexual thoughts or feelings.
 Your doctor may need to review your treatments.

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without a prescription.
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
 This includes herbal medicines.
 This is because Sinemet can affect the way some other medicines work.
 Also some other medicines can affect the way Sinemet works.

 In particular tell your doctor or pharmacist if you are taking any of the following medicines: